hamdilouati/vue-i18n-file/README.md

 ```

-####diff
+###diff

-allows you to see the difference between the translations in vue components and the file
+Allows you to see the difference between the translations in vue components and the file
 ``` bash
 vue-i18n-file diff
 ```